 - Master of Science in Nursing (MSN)

 But some subject areas are clear favorites among students.
-For example, in the 2016-2017 academic year, more than half of all master's degrees were awarded in:4
+For example, the NCES reports that in the 2017-2018 academic year, more than half of all master's degrees were awarded in:

 Is a Master's Degree Worth Pursuing?